Jorge's relationship advice is based on experience and observation. Let his trial and error be your success (hopefully).

 Also, you don't have to be perfect in his eyes, either.
 You just have to be attractive enough to arouse him, that's all.

 What does this mean in practice?
 Well, consider whether your appearance has changed lately in a way that he may find unattractive.

-In later stages of a relationship, your appearance will matter less.
-If you're trying to get his initial attention, though, you'll have to consider these "superficial" factors.
+In the later stages of a relationship, your appearance will matter less.
+If you're trying to get his initial attention though, you'll have to consider these "superficial" factors.

 In a casual way, invite him out to interesting places.
 Take an active role in getting him to spend time with you and don't wait for him to ask.

-Many times, when we spend a long time away from someone in the early stages of romance, the feelings can kind of fizzle up.
+Many times, when we spend a long time away from someone in the early stages of romance, the feelings can kind of fizzle out.
 Keep his interest alive by seeing him regularly.